davidmalcolm/gcc-python-plugin/docs/tree.rst

 .. py:class:: gcc.Reference

-   A subclass of `gcc.Tree` for expressions involving a reference to storage.
+   Subclass of :py:class:`gcc.Tree` for expressions involving a reference to storage.

    Corresponds to the `tcc_reference` value of `enum tree_code_class` within GCC's own C sources.